 We are here for you

-Everybody should feel safe in seeking professional support, no matter what sexual orientation or gender identity and expression.
-RFSL Support Service is a national service that specialises in assisting people from the LGBTQ community that have experienced harassment or abuse in different such as threats, violence and other.
-This includes hate crime, domestic abuse, honour-based violence or violence based on sexual orientation, gender identity and gender expression.
+Everobody should feel safe seeking professional support, regardless of sexual orientation, gender identity or gender expression.
+RFSL Support Service is a national service that specializes in assisting people from the LGBTQ community that have experienced violence or abuse such as harassment or threats.
+This includes hate crime, intimate partner violence, honour-related violence or violence based on sexual orientation, gender identity or gender expression.
+Our defenition of violence includes physical, sexual and financial violence as well as coercive control.
+We have been operating since 1998 and we are one of the most experienced LGBTQ support services in Sweden.

 RFSL Support Service offers support to LGBTQ-people and their relatives (friends and family) who have experienced hate crime, domestic abuse, honour-based violence or sexual violence.